-We’re back with our top 5 inspiring articles for Engineering Weekend.
+We’re back with our top five inspiring articles for Engineering Weekend.
 Hope you enjoy them as much as we do!

-- Microllatice metal is “world’s lighest material”, says Boeing
+- Microllatice Metal is “World’s Lightest Material,” says Boeing

 - How on Earth Could Trucks Move This 1,000-Ton Load?

-The jewellery industry is no exception when it comes to innovation.
-Now using 3D printing for precious metals, jewelry designers might have endless possibilities to turn their ideas into reality.
+When it comes to innovation, the jewelry industry is no exception.
+Harnessing the power of 3D printing for precious metals, jewelry designers now have endless possibilities to turn their ideas into reality.

 A team from Stanford University could change the lives of people with missing limbs.
 Hoping that their invention will help in building futuristic prostheses, the researchers have developed an artificial substitute for skin that is capable of sensing when it is being touched.